AndrewEllis93/Print-Tuning-Guide/README.md

     - [Clacking Noises During Retraction (BMG Clockwork)](#clacking-noises-during-retraction-bmg-clockwork)
     - [Belt Tooth Marks](#belt-tooth-marks)
     - [Bulges at STL Vertices](#bulges-at-stl-vertices)

+## A Note About Line Width
+Any line widths are expressed as a **percentage of nozzle diameter.** \
+This allows the guide to remain agnostic to nozzles.

+SuperSlicer natively allows percentages to be entered this way.

+However:
+- Prusa Slicer bases percentages on layer heights instead. *(seriously, why?)*
+- Cura does not allow percentages at all.
+- Other slicers may or may not support this.

+**For Cura / Prusa Slicer / possibly others, you MUST use static line widths.** \
+For example, enter **0.48mm** instead of **120%** if you are using a 0.4mm nozzle.
 # Extrusion Multiplier

 This is a widely misunderstood and debated subject.
 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.